-If there are underlying causes of pulmonary hypertension that have been identified, those may need to be treated, as well.
-Treatment for infections may include antibiotics or other medications, diseases of the kidneys, heart, adrenal glands, and immune system will require strict monitoring and care, and heartworm and some forms of cancer may need surgical treatment.
+If a vet finds underlying causes, then those may need to be treated, as well.
+Treatment for infections may include antibiotics or other drugs.
+Diseases of the kidneys, heart, adrenal glands, and immune system will require strict monitoring and care.
+Heartworm and some forms of cancer may need further surgical treatment.

-Dogs with pulmonary hypertension will need follow-up veterinary examinations to monitor blood pressure and make sure the heart is functioning properly.
-Damage to the heart or lungs may be irreversible, and treatment may focus more on making dogs comfortable than curing the condition.
+Dogs will also need follow-up vet exams to keep an eye on blood pressure and make sure the heart functions properly.
+Damage to the heart or lungs may be irreversible, and treatment may focus more on making dogs comfortable than curing them.

 Does your dog have pulmonary hypertension?
 How do you keep symptoms under control?
 Let us know in the comments below!